JeanmarieAlder/SierreBluesApp/README.md

 Language can be modified on the phone settings, not directly from the app settings.

-This project has been tested on a Google Pixel 2 Phone, it might render in a weird way is the screen is smaller.
+This project has been tested on a Google Pixel 2 Phone, it might render in a weird way if the screen is smaller.